raccrompton/BookBuilder/README.md

 In it you'll find:
-- the BookBuilder application for Mac
+- the BookBuilder application for Mac and Windows
 - Stockfish 15 for Mac and Windows
 - config.yaml